 "You know what?
 We need to be planning for a bigger disaster," said Joseph Herr, chief of Howard fire and rescue services.

-In Southern Maryland, officials must address the complicated logistics of evacuating waterfront communities.
-In Anne Arundel, officials have that task as well as facilitating the evacuation of Eastern Shore residents over the Chesapeake Bay Bridge.
+In Anne Arundel, officials must address the complicated logistics of evacuating waterfront communities and facilitating the evacuation of Eastern Shore residents over the Chesapeake Bay Bridge.
 Plans call for the Chesapeake Bay Bridge-Tunnel, which links the Delmarva Peninsula and the Virginia mainland, to be closed during an emergency storm evacuation.

-"We recognize from our county's standpoint that we are vulnerable," Weed said of Anne Arundel.
+"We recognize from our county's standpoint that we are vulnerable," Weed said.